Have you got a question about the Green Heart? Browse our FAQs to find the answer, or get in contact with the team.

 Will this project reduce car parking on campus?

-North Car Park will close permanently on 8 September.
+North Car Park permanently closed on 8 September.
 Car parking spaces will return to pre-closure capacity over the following 6 months.
 In the interim we advise parking in the North East multi-storey, Pritchatts Road car park and Pritchatts Park Village.
 More information on alternative car park sites can be found here.
 You can also contact firstname.lastname@example.org and 0121 414 2623 for further information.

 The University is committed to reducing the number of vehicles driving onto and around campus as part of the plans to make the space safer and greener for pedestrians.
 More information about sustainable travel plans and schemes including car sharing, public transport support and cycling schemes are available.